Cannabis in Quebec: Legalization of recreational marijuana

 granola bars and muffins.
 However, on First Nations reserves in Quebec edibles such as gummies, chocolate and muffins can be purchased.
 The legal age to purchase on a First Nations reserves is still 18.

 Following the adoption of the Cannabis Act in 2018, which decriminalized the recreational use of cannabis nationally, the province of Quebec enacted its own law, called the Cannabis Regulation Act, prohibiting possession of a cannabis plant, with fines ranging from $250 to $750.
 Following the ruling, Janick Murray-Hall challenged the Quebec law, which was then declared unconstitutional in 2019 on the basis that it was a matter for federal jurisdiction, rather than provincial.
 In 2021, the decision was overturned by the Quebec Court of Appeal, causing Murray-Hall to pursue the Supreme Court.
 In April 2023, the Supreme Court of Canada ruled in favour of the provincial legislation, deeming Quebec's ban on homegrown cannabis plans to be constitutional.

 Usage

 In 2013, 11.5 percent of residents reported that they consumed cannabis in the past twelve months, the fifth lowest in the country.
-In 2017, Statistics Canada reported that the province had the sixth lowest per capita usage in the country of 18.49 grams (⅔ oz) per person.
+In 2017, Statistics Canada reported that the province had the sixth lowest per capita usage in the country of 18.49 grams (2/3 oz) per person.